 News World Science Festival headed to NYC in June The World Science Festival will be held in New York City from June 1-5, 2016.
 Here, the World Science Festival's Innovation Square is seen at NYU Polytechnic Institute on June 2, 2012 in New York City.
 Photo Credit: Getty Images / Craig Barritt By Sheila Anne Feeney email@example.com May 3, 2016 8:53 AM Print Share fbShare Tweet Email The 2016 World Science Festival begins with a big bang June 1, exploding into 50 different events at dozens of locations throughout NYC for five days.
 The festival, which began in 2008, offers an array of offerings from all branches of science, from stargazing in Brooklyn Bridge Park with astronaut Anna Fisher to “Awakening the Mind: A Celebration of the Life and Work of Oliver Sacks,” the neurologist who ensorcelled readers worldwide with books such as “Awakenings,” and “The Man Who Mistook His Wife for a Hat.”
 “Mind Melds and Brain Beams: The Dawn of Brain to Brain Communication” explores the technology that permits direct brain communication and ethical implications.
 Some programs are already sold out but others are free: The Great Fish Count, for example, allows participants in 15 locations throughout the city from Lemon Creek in Staten Island to the shores of Fort Washington Park to work with ecologists and biologists catching, counting and releasing the fish in their local waterways.
 Tickets for admission-only events can be obtained at www.worldsciencefestival.com/tickets or by calling the NYU Skirball Center Box Office at 888-611-8183.
 The box office is open Monday through Saturday (9am to 9pm) and Sunday (9am to 8pm).
-By Sheila Anne Feeney firstname.lastname@example.org Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Sheila Anne Feeney firstname.lastname@example.org Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.